COVID-19 Frequently Asked Questions

 The College relies on CDC and Public Health guidelines to inform protocols.
-As of July 26, 2021, masks are optional but strongly recommended for unvaccinated individuals.
+IVCCD recommends employees, students and visitors mask according to the CDC guidelines.
 Masks may be required in designated areas or at certain events on campus.

 Will there be required COVID testing?

-Testing may be required if a student becomes symptomatic or has an exposure.
+Testing is not required if a student becomes symptomatic or has an exposure.
 IVCCD recommends that anyone exposed to a positive COVID-19 case watch for symptoms and tests on Day 5 after the exposure.
-We strongly recommend students who reside in on-campus housing to get vaccinated.
+We strongly recommend students who reside in on-campus housing get vaccinated.

 What should I do if I am experiencing COVID-19 symptoms?

 Stay home and limit contact with others.
 Contact and follow your local healthcare provider’s guidelines.
-Complete the Student Reporting Form on our website and notify your instructors, and review the CDC guidance.
+Complete the Student Reporting Form on our website, notify your instructors, and review the CDC guidance.
 Additional information on student COVID protocol can be found here.

 What happens if a student tests positive while on campus?